Ilene Shapiro

 Ilene Shapiro (born 1947) is an American businessperson and politician.
 She has served as the Executive of Summit County, Ohio, since August 1, 2016.
 Her predecessor Russell M. Pry died in office on July 31, 2016.
 She was elected in 2016 and re-elected in 2020 and 2024.
 Shapiro is currently serving a four-year term that ends December 31, 2028.
 Previously, Shapiro was a member of Summit County Council for ten years and Council President for three years.
 Prior to her time in public service, Shapiro was a businesswoman.
+She is Jewish.

 Business career

 Before her time on County Council, Shapiro was a businesswoman and a small business owner.
 She was an executive at First Merit Bank and the Summa Health Foundation.
 She later became an entrepreneur, and created a beauty supply company and consultancy firm based in Akron.
 Shapiro was the head of Shapiro Consulting, a business consulting firm.

 Prior to her time as County Executive Shapiro received the "Women in Business Advocate" from the U.S. Small Business Administration.
 Shapiro was a founder of the Women's Endowment Fund of the Akron Community Foundation.